Understanding Accounts Receivable (AR) for businesses with examples

 These three components are important to understand, as they can affect a company's financial health.
 The principal is the most important part of accounts receivable, as it represents the money that is owed to the company.
 The interest and late fees are also important, as they can increase the amount of money owed to the company.

 It is important to remember that accounts receivable are not always paid on time.
-Accounts receivable can often be one of the biggest sources of bad debt for a company.
-This is why it is important to have a strong accounts receivable policy and a good accounts receivable management system.
+Accounts receivable can often be one of a company's biggest sources of bad debt.
+This is why having a strong accounts receivable policy and a good accounts receivable management system is important.

 Track late fees, payments and keep your accounting books updated with streamlined accounts receivable workflows.
 Book a 30-min live demo to see how Nanonets can help you in all the processes.